MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **ES REFERRAL**
 Option to schedule or reschedule an ES appt, and added a field for vendor numbers in the dialog which will also appear in the case note.
 Also added handling for checking for users who have passworded out, and allows them to enter password and continue. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2504.*

+**EVF RECEIVED**
+Updated dialog and do loop to be standardized (out of order, edit boxes larger than needed, changed order of elements in dialog), updated case note to include new variables from dialog, auto checked the TIKL checkbox and added logic for the checkbox to warn the user to uncheck it if no additional information is needed.
+Updated case note to reflect all changes, and made some of the case note fields populate only when additional information is needed. *Completed by Mel Fox (@MelissaFox-Stearns Stearns County) and Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2437.*

 **EXPEDITED SCREENING**
 Script is now prepared for changes to shelter deduction standards effective 10/1/16 *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2464.*